ptdtrinh/audio_assignment/README.md

-### audio_assignment
-Audio Generation Mixture sound of flute & violin
+# Audio Generation Mixture sound of flute & violin
 This repo currently support:

 (1) Generate audio by simple mixture of flute and violin using audio data: dummy_mixture.ipynb